-To make the code work with both Structured Mesh and Unstructured Mesh instances the kernels are developed in terms of the The Mesh Base Class, mint::Mesh.
+To make the code work with both Structured Mesh and Unstructured Mesh instances the kernels are developed in terms of the The Mesh Base Class, mint:: Mesh.

-The pointer to a mint : : Mesh object is acquired as follows:
+The pointer to a mint:: Mesh object is acquired as follows:

 '''

+mint::Mesh mesh =

 (Arguments.useUnstructured) ? getUnstructuredMesh() : getUniformMesh();

 '''